 If you’re considering purchasing a log cabin kit and care about the environment, you’ll want to start with a kit company known for sustainable practices.
 Logs by their very nature are a sustainable resource.
 However, certain harvesting processes take less of a toll on the environment than others.
 Conestoga Log Cabins only uses logs from planted forests.
 This means that natural forests can be preserved and deforestation is decreased.
 In addition all of Conestoga’s logs come from certified Forest Stewardship Council (FSC) suppliers.

 A responsible log cabin manufacturer will not just use logs from planted forests but will also use manufacturing techniques that significantly reduce waste.
 Conestoga’s state-of-the-art manufacturing facility employs the latest technology when cutting logs.
-No part of the logs is wasted.
-Even the leftover wood shavings are used by a local famer who converts them into animal bedding.
+No part of the logs goes to waste!
+Even better, a local farmer uses the extra wood shavings for animal bedding.

 The Sun: Free Energy